-Building on the ‘can-do’ pride that followed the Olympics and Paralympics, we are pleased to announce the launch of ContactAbility, a charity dedicated to proving that great things can be achieved when we all join forces.
+Building on the ‘can-do’ pride that followed the Olympics and Paralympics, we are pleased to introduce ContactAbility, a charity dedicated to proving that great things can be achieved when we all join forces.

 Contactability is a campaign like no other – we have ambitious plans to match people with disability to careers within the Contact Centre industry – with huge benefits for all.
 Register now for more information.